Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Broad Collaborative Filtering

 \subsection{Broad Learning}

-In this subsection, we will describe the mapping function $f$ that maps the rating collaborative vector $\mathbf{x}_i^u$ into the predicted rating one-hot vector $\mathbf{y}_i^u$, which will be achieved by BLS.
-According to~\cite{DBLP:journals/tnn/ChenLS19}, BLS consists of three modules, namely mapped feature layer, enhanced feature layer, and output layer.
+In this subsection, we will describe the mapping function $f$ that maps the rating collaborative vector $\mathbf{x}_{v}^u$ into the predicted rating $r_{u,v}$, which will be achieved by BLS.
+According to~\cite{DBLP:journals/tnn/ChenLS19}, BLS is composed of three modules, namely mapped feature layer, enhanced feature layer, and output layer.